kevmiao/CS313E-Project/README.md

 One area of improvement is the memory usage.
 The code creates a list of dictionaries (material_dicts) in memory.
 For large datasets, this could consume a significant amount of memory.
 If memory efficiency is a concern, there are definitely ways to improve it.

 Another thing is that the software might have some problems and errors if the user specifies a column that does not exist.
 Additionally, for columns that are not integers or floats, creating the binary tree might cause some errors.

+## Additional: Interpretation of Results

+The results of running the software is a dictionary, multiple dictionaries, or no dictionaries at all.
+These dictionaries are within a range of a parameter, previously set by the user.
+Additionally, this software is applicable to other databases as well (as shown by the test cases), though the instructions in the main function only apply to this database.
+The benefit of this selection helper is that it is able to search through a large quantity of data and return information useful to the user.
+Each time the user searches for a set of data, the helper resets the list that is returned, allowing for reusability.